Randall King brings authentic country look and sound to Fairfest

 Randall King is one of those country artists who appears to have it all figured out.

-Blessed with boyish good looks and eyes that reflect an integrity ever-present in his songs, the western poet personifies what a country music star is all about, from his head to clear down to his well worn faded boots that have endured countless hours on-stage in the hot sun.
+Blessed with boyish good looks and eyes that reflect an integrity ever-present in his songs, the western poet personifies what a country music star is all about, from his head clear down to his well-worn, faded boots that have endured countless hours on-stage in the hot sun.

 As he readies for his appearance with Larry Fleet at Adams County Fairfest on July 14, King will be looking to share his not-so-quiet confidence with his audience — a confidence that speaks volumes to his ability to entertain while remaining true to himself and his own unique brand of country music that draws from influences both past and present.